-Our order execution policy includes venues that will allow us to obtain, on a consistent basis, best execution for each order in a financial instrument that we execute on your behalf
+Our order execution policy includes venues that will allow us to obtain, on a consistent basis, best execution for each order in a financial instrument that we execute on your behalf.

-Those execution venues may include, as appropriate for each financial product, regulated markets, multilateral trading facilities (MTF), Organised Trading Facilities (OTF), systematic internalisers (SI), third party investment firms and /or affiliates acting as a market maker.
+Those execution venues may include, as appropriate for each financial product, regulated markets, multilateral trading facilities (MTF), or Organised Trading Facilities (OTF).
 The choice of execution venues is based on both liquidity and displayed price.